pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

 ### Divide

-Now our goal is to keep splitting our arrays into `left` and `right` until they have just one item in them.
-Let's look at a small array of numbers so we can step through the divide process and be able to follow it
+Our goal is to keep splitting our arrays into `left` and `right` until they have just one item.
+Let's look at a small array of numbers so we can step through the divide process and follow it.

 ```js
 [9, 1, 5];
 ```

 We need to be able to split this down into three single arrays.
-So let's first break this array into two arrays, we'll refer to the left side as `left` and the right side as `right`
+So let's first break this array into two arrays.
+We'll refer to the left side as `left` and the right side as `right`.

 - Left: `[9, 1]`
 - Right `[5]`

-The right is ok, but the left is still too big, let's look at the left side, we can split this array again
+The right is ok, but the left is still too big.
+Let's look at the left side.
+We can split this array again.

 - Left: `[9]`
 - Right `[1]`